Linnea55/Cucumber-Tutorial/new-scenario-template/step4.md

 # Scenarios - Create Prime.feature

 It's finally time to make our Cucumber testing file.
 It should be in the resources directory.
-Let's enter that directory:
+Let's exit the current directory:

 `cd`{{execute}}

+Enter the resources directory:

 `cd cucumber-project/src/test/resources`{{execute}}